iris-hep/iris-hep.github.io/pages/focus-areas/ssc.md

 Sustainability Core (SSC) focuses on activities which promote the long term sustainability of the software.
 In the initial phase of the Institute, the SSC focuses primarily on **Training, Education and Outreach**.
-Dissemination of best practices for software to the HEP community, as well as engagement with the wider scientific, cyberinfrastructure and data science communities is also an integral part of our activities.
+The dissemination of best practices for software to the HEP community, as well as engagement with the wider scientific, cyberinfrastructure and data science communities is also an integral part of our activities.
 After the initial phase of the Institute, the SSC activities will also include collaborative efforts within the HEP community to enable transitions to more sustainable